lf-edge/ekuiper/docs/en_US/cli/overview.md

-The XStream CLI (command line interface) tools provides streams and rules management.
+The Kuiper CLI (command line interface) tools provides streams and rules management.

-The XStream CLI acts as a client to the XStream server.
-The XStream server runs the engine that executes the stream or rule queries.
+The Kuiper CLI acts as a client to the Kuiper server.
+The Kuiper server runs the engine that executes the stream or rule queries.
 This includes processing stream or rule definitions, manage rule status and io.

-*XStream CLI Architecture*
+*Kuiper CLI Architecture*
 ![CLI Arch](resources/arch.png)

 - [Streams](streams.md)